 Volunteer for the Shelter

-While there are no volunteers in the shelter itself, there is always much going on.
+First fill out the following Volunteer Application and then stop into the shelter or send it to email@example.com .
 With such a large variety of programming and services available to the community, there is always a way to help.

 Marching in local parades for the Ontario County Humane Society